prettydiff/biddle/readme.md

 **Unstable and in early developement.**

+* The **get** command is fully operational, but demands examination for edge cases
+* Working is starting on the **install** command, but it is not operational
+* No work on packaging or versioning has started

 ## About

 This application is a cross-OS solution to creating tarballs for distribution and fetching files via HTTP(S).
 The project's goal is to provide a universal application distribution utility that is language agnostic, operating system independent, and platform independent.
 The only additional requirement for distributing application packages is online storage on a web server.
 This application provides all the client utilities to retrieve and unpackage applications.